Opam 104: Sharing Your Code

 ecosystem organically.
 With these articles you have a first-hand demonstration

-of the tooling, philosophy and workflow, and you should be able to get started.
+of the tooling, philosophy and workflow, and you should be able to get started

-being a fully-fledged OCaml contributor!
+on the path to becoming a fully-fledged OCaml contributor!

-Until next time, keep building, keep sharing, and keep the OCaml ecosystem thriving! 🐫💚
+Keep building, keep sharing, and keep the OCaml ecosystem thriving! 🐫💚

 Thank you for reading,